 Plus, making time to start your car will give you a few extra minutes when wintry conditions require you to brush off the car or scrape the windows.
 (If you have a garage be sure to pull your car out of the garage and into your driveway before starting the engine.)

 As a general rule of thumb, infants and children should wear one more layer than adults.
 If you have a hat and a sweater on, your child will probably need a hat, sweater, and a base layer underneath.
 Children don’t retain their body heat as well as adults so an extra layer helps them to keep warm.

 When driving in very cold weather, it’s important to utilize hats, mittens, and socks or booties.
 These help keep kids warm without interfering with car seat straps.

 If you’re packing the coat to wear later anyway, you might as well put it to good use!
-Unzip the coat, turn it around, and put it on backwards over the buckled harness straps after he or she is buckled up.
+Unzip the coat, turn it around, and put it on backward over the buckled harness after the child is buckled up.
 You can also remove the hood, if possible, to help make it more comfortable.
 Some parents also prefer products such as poncho-style coats or jackets that zip down the sides so the back can flip or fold forward over the harness, and back down when the child gets out of the car.

 If you still need extra layers, keep some blankets in the back seat to top off the ensemble.
-There are also a lot of options for car seat covers and fitted blankets but most any blanket can be tucked over a car seat or booster seat.
+There are dozens of options to choose from, from custom car seat covers to fitted blankets, but most any blanket can be tucked over a car seat or booster seat.
 If you do add a coat or blanket over the top of the harness straps, keep in mind that it cannot be tucked under the straps or fastened to the base; if the item did not come with the car seat, it has not been crash-tested and may interfere with the protection provided in a crash.

 Learn more about car seat safety in cold weather on Consumer Reports: